jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.03077651560306549,
       "HotelId": "3",
       "HotelName": "Triple Landscape Hotel",
-      "Description": "The Hotel stands out for its gastronomic excellence under the management of William Dough, who advises on and oversees all of the Hotel\u2019s restaurant services.", "Category": "Resort and Spa",
+      "Description": "The Hotel stands out for its gastronomic excellence under the management of William Dough...", "Category": "Resort and Spa",
       "Tags": [
         "air conditioning",